Addressing Food Insecurity Among LGBTQIA+ Youth

 - Mentorship can be critical in supporting youth to develop problem-solving, employment, and other life skills,

-LGBTQ+ youth should be engaged at all levels of a program or organization, including economic stabilization activities.
+LGBTQIA+ youth should be engaged at all levels of a program or organization, including economic stabilization activities.

 We also found that participants identified lack of support from a youth’s family of origin as a primary barrier to economic security.